andrewmcdan/Survival-Guide/book/part-10-urban-and-structural-emergencies/04-vehicle-and-flood-interactions.md

 - If power fails: Break side windows (not windshield) with a dedicated tool aimed at corners; kick if needed.
 - Exit and move to higher ground; don’t waste time on belongings.

+Narrative — Seconds Count
+Rain hammered so hard the wipers smeared.
+The underpass ahead looked shallow—until a truck’s wake slapped your bumper.
+You stopped before the deepest pool, shifted to reverse, and felt the tires lose bite.
+The door locks clicked.
+You unbuckled, hit all four window switches.
+Two slid; two stuttered.
+You shoved a glass‑break tool into the rear side window corner and popped it with a sharp push.
+Kids out first—one by one through the opening—then you.
+Wallet and phone stayed behind.
+On the sidewalk, you watched taillights disappear under the brown water you didn’t enter.

 ☑️ Checklist — Flood Safety
 - Avoid water crossings; turn around
 - Know low‑water/flood‑prone routes and avoid in storms